 @unsocialite Children are our future society(ies).
 So I dont understand your point.

-To everyone, thanks for you input.posted about 2 years ago
+To everyone, thanks for you input.posted almost 3 years ago

 please, it was an exaggeration.
 I don’t understand the point of generating a discussion on a sensitive issue that isn’t welcome to all opinions. you wrote some angry response that entirely misconstrued even the very first line I wrote—“extreme? do you mean extreme as in unorthodox…??
 Is it not extreme to raise your girl by giving her a list of things that she’s “supposed” to do because she’s a girl??”

 If I didnt welcome opposing opinions, I wouldnt have posted it & asked “what do you think?”.
 Nor would I have thanked everyone for their opinion.
 I never got offended at all.
 This is what the forum is for.
 Its ok to oppose respectfully.
-I also think its important to really think before you respond though.posted about 2 years ago
+I also think its important to really think before you respond though.posted almost 3 years ago

 I believe that girls can do anything that a boy can do and shouldn’t be afraid to try or go for it.
 I always encourage my daughter to do stuff that used to be and sometimes is still meant only for boys.
 Also boys shouldn’t be afraid to show their feelings or be a homemaker :)….for example.